-- "FOR" the election of Arnold Levine, Ph.D. and Charles M. Baum, M.D., Ph.D. as Class II directors; - "FOR" the approval of the compensation of our named executive officers; - "ONE YEAR" as the preferred frequency for future advisory non-binding votes to approve the compensation of our named executive officers; and - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022.
+- "FOR" the election of Richard Heyman, Ph.D., David H. Mack, Ph.D. and Laurie Stelzer as Class III directors; - "FOR" the approval of the compensation of our named executive officers; and - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.